elunna/hackem/hackem_changelog.md

 - Herbs that are left unattended will occasionally sprout more of the same kind around surrounding tiles: these include garlic, wolfsbane, catnip, carrots, kelp fronds, and mushrooms (technically not herbs but they do spread prolifically).
 Herbs in the water will move with water currents.
 - One strategy to try is leaving these items on the ground early in the game and then coming back after a few thousand turns to see what you have "farmed."

+#### alchemy

+- Alchemic blast damage is double, but acid resistance halves it (xnh)
+- Incorporate Malcolm Ryan's Brewing Patch
+    - enables the player to dip mold corpses in potions of fruit juice to start a fermentation timer that will eventually turn the potion into something else dependent on the mold.
+    - Dipping green mold into fruit juice produces acid.
+    - Dipping red mold into fruit juice produces booze
+    - Dipping brown mold into fruit juice produces sleeping
+    - lichens and shriekers and non-F corpses do not ferment.
+    - Dipping cursed molds into fruit juice produces sickness.
+    - This also makes the shopkeeper charge you for shop-owned fruit juice that you begin fermenting.
+Allows you to buy the new, possibly more expensive potion at the cost of the fruit juice.

 ## Dungeon Changes:

+- [x] Adjust secret passage frequency and exclude them from DL 1-4 (xnh)
+- [x] Random doors are secret less of the time (xnh)
+- [x] Kicking a "wall" that is actually a secret of some sort will never injure the player and will always produce an unambiguous message that there's something there.
+This makes it a valid strategy to kick every wall suspected of hiding something, because a single kick will give a yes/no on whether it's a regular wall or not.
+It's still not a *great* strategy, because the real walls will still hurt and wound legs like normal. (xnh)

 - [x] Extend main dungeon: Now 31-34 levels deep
   - (Slashem was 42-47, but this went over the max)